What Is the Social Status of Teachers?

 If teachers do try and stand up for their rights, especially when it is to improve pay and conditions, they are met with stinging criticisms.
 Michael Gove, ex-Education Minister in the UK, has described teachers as, "the enemies of promise", "soft bigots" and having "low expectations" of students.
 His successor, Ms Nicky Morgan, accused the profession of "doing battle" with the government.

 The history of relations between government, (central and local) and teachers is one of dissent: over pay, tenure, pension rights, teacher assessment and student achievement.
-There have been strikes, work to rule, rallies and a lot of sparring on both sides.
-Implicit in the behaviour of education authorities complain that professionals would not put their charges in jeopardy by radical action.
+There have been strikes, work-to-rules, rallies and a lot of sparring on both sides in order to get the media on their side.
+Education authorities complain that professionals would not put their charges in jeopardy by radical action.
 Moreover, as teacher salaries take up a sizeable proportion of federal budgets, education departments are not known for their generosity toward teacher wage claims.

 "It is advisable that the teacher should understand, and even be able to criticise, the general principles upon which the whole educational system is formed and administered.
 They are not like a private soldier in an army, expected merely to respond to and transmit external energy; they must be an intelligent medium of action".